-Federal auditors on Thursday criticized the Tennessee Department of Safety & Homeland (DSHS) for improperly spending over $110,000 on catering and banquet tickets with forfeiture funds.
+Federal auditors on Thursday criticized the Tennessee Department of Safety & Homeland Security (DSHS) for improperly spending over $110,000 on catering and banquet tickets with forfeiture funds.
 The money spent came from equitable sharing, a federal forfeiture program partially revitalized by the U.S. Attorney General, which allows local and state law enforcement agencies to seize and keep private property, even if the owner was never criminally charged or convicted.
 Participating state agencies can then reap up to 80 percent of the proceeds.

 Conducted by the Office of the Inspector General for the U.S. Department of Justice, the audit identified 17 invoices for catering, a luncheon, banquet tickets and retail food that were all “unallowable.”
 Under federal guidelines, equitable sharing money “may not be used to pay for food and beverages,” except for “local operations,” like hurricane relief.
 Additionally, agencies must use those funds “prudently and in such a manner as to avoid any appearance of extravagance, waste, or impropriety.”
 Those guidelines even explicitly state that social event tickets are an example of improper “extravagant expenditures.”